0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 ## A Generic Variable Constructor

-click <a href="#Generic List">here</a> to create a generic class constructor that takes any kinds of variable.
+click <a href="#Generic List">here</a> to see how to create a generic class constructor that takes any kinds of variable.

 - If you need to instantiate a generic over a primitive type, use `Integer`, `Double`, `Character`, `Boolean`, `Long`, `Short`, `Byte`, or `Float` instead of their primitive equivalents.